create3000/x_ite/docs/_posts/what's-new.md

 This works very well with all geometry types (point, line, 2D, 3D).

-A test file is also available.
+A basic test file is also available.
 This test file will create 10 static nodes from the previous 22 nodes:

 * [StaticGroup](/x_ite/playground/?url=https://create3000.github.io/Library/Tests/Components/Grouping/StaticGroup.x3d)